 Have you ever broken your knife handle?
 We’ve put together a short video that shows you how to give new life to that old knife by wrapping it in paracord.
 Not only does this technique fix up that old knife and make it usable again, but this paracord knife also gives you a couple of extra feet of cordage that, in a survival situation, is an incredible asset!

-Learn to Make This Quick-Release Paracord Wrap for Your Knife
+Learn to Make This Quick-Release Paracord Knife Wrap

 Have you ever broken your knife handle?
 Or ever just wanted something a little different on your favorite blade?
 We’ve put together a short instructional video that shows you how to give new life to that old knife by wrapping it in paracord.